Skip to content

 Flex Toolkit for Lightning Platform

-The Flex Toolkit for Lightning Platform (formerly the Force.com Toolkit for Adobe AIR/Flex) was a library that allowed developers to build Adobe Flex and AIR desktop applications that connected to…
+The Flex Toolkit for Lightning Platform, originally released as the Force.com Toolkit for Adobe AIR and Flex, was a developer library for building Adobe Flex and Adobe AIR applications that read an…

 § 01